 If your website is running with nginx, run:

 If your website is using Apache, then you can stop as shown below.

 $ sudo systemctl stop httpd

-Now, go and check the command’s output.
+Now, go and check the command's output.
 You will see connection refused error.
-Useful command, isn’t it?
+Quite handy, isn't it?

-This is a really handy one-liner command that you can use to monitor sites from Terminal.
+This is a really cool one-liner command that you can use to monitor sites from Terminal.
 Also, It is quite useful when moving DNS or any other types of site migrations.
 It really comes in handy during high traffic events where the site going down is a strong possibility.

 I know I know, this method is not opt for monitoring production and mission critical sites.
-There are so many free or paid tools, softwares, and apps are available in the market to watch and monitor such kind of sites.
+There are so many free or paid tools, software, and apps are available to watch and monitor such kind of sites.
 Those tools will immediately send alerts when your site is down.
-However, the above command is a quickest way to check your local or public website status within seconds.
+However, the above one-liner command is a quickest way to check your local or public website status within seconds.